Aggregate Supply and How It Works

 - Natural Resources.
 The raw goods and materials used by labor to create supply.
 The United States has a unique combination of easily accessible land and water.
 It has a moderate climate, miles of coastline, and lots of oil.
 The income from this is rent.

 - Entrepreneurship.
 The drive of business owners to produce and innovate.
 The income from this is profits.
 America's reliance on capitalism and a market economy supports a high level of entrepreneurship.

-Financial capital, such as money and credit, is not a factor of production.
-Instead, it's used to buy the factors of production.
-In other words, it isn't itself a component of anything produced.
-But the ease of obtaining financial capital, whether through stocks, bonds, or loans, plays a critical role in supply.
+Financial capital is used to buy the factors of production.
+In other words, financial capital isn't itself a component of anything produced.
+The ease of obtaining financial capital, whether through stocks, bonds, or loans, plays a critical role in supply.
 One of the reasons the U.S. economy is so powerful is the ease of obtaining financial capital.

 Aggregate Supply Curve

 The supply curve charts out how much will be supplied based on the price.
 Here's how it works.
 If someone asks you, "How much will you supply?" you would first ask them, "How much will you pay me?"
 If that answer were satisfactory, you'd ask, "How long have I got?"
 In other words, your answer would vary depending on the price and the time frame.